nepathyaorg/network-programming/Assignments/unit3-assignment.md

-# URL and URI Concepts with Java Programs
+URL and URI Concepts with Java Programs

-## 1. What is a URL?
+1. What is a URL?

-A **URL** (Uniform Resource Locator) is the address used to access resources on the web.
+A URL (Uniform Resource Locator) is the address used to access resources on the web.
 It specifies the protocol used to communicate, the domain name or IP address of the server, the path to the resource, and sometimes additional parameters or query strings.

-### Components of a URL:
+Components of a URL:

 1. **Protocol**: Defines the method used to access the resource (e.g., HTTP, HTTPS, FTP).
 2. **Host**: The domain name or IP address of the server.